logiclogue/jordanlord.co.uk/src/blog/6502-part-1-zx-spectrum-display.md

 We're not going to stop there, we also want the attribute offset so that we can write the background colour too.
 Fortunately, that's also relatively simple.
 I'm going to leave the assembly below for demonstration.
-Basically, it involving bit masking and bit-shifting to achieve the desired final address offset.
-Of course, the assembly below makes it look a lot more complex.
+Basically, it involving bit masking and bit-shifting to achieve the desired final address offset. the assembly below makes it look a lot more complex than it actually is.

 ```
 attribute_offset: